Bill Text: CA SB450 | 2023-2024 | Regular Session | Enrolled

 SEC.
 4.

-The Legislature finds and declares that ensuring the state faces a severe housing crisis, largely due to the lack of available housing affordable to lower income and moderate-income families.
-Ensuring access to affordable housing housing, particularly on infill sites that promote fair housing in high-resource areas, is a matter of statewide concern and is not a municipal affair as that term is used in Section 5 of Article XI of the California Constitution.
-Therefore, Sections 2 and 3 of this act amending Sections 65852.21 and 66411.7 of the Government Code apply to all cities, including charter cities.
+(b) Therefore, addressing the housing crisis and the severe shortage of housing is a matter of statewide concern and is not a municipal affair as that term is used in Section 5 of Article XI of the California Constitution.
+Therefore, Sections 1 and 2 of this act amending Sections 65852.21 and 66411.7 of the Government Code apply to all cities, including charter cities.

 SEC.
 5.